andrezammit/electron-compiler/README.md

 ---

 1. Copies application repository to a temporary location.
-2. Uglifies JavascScript and CSS files.
+2. Uglifies JavaScript and CSS files.
-3. Installs npm dependencies in temporary location.
+3. Installs npm dependencies in a temporary location.
 4. Updates build version in package.json.
 5. Packages the application using [electron-packager](https://github.com/electron-userland/electron-packager).